-Revenue stream Includes Performance obligation Timing of recognition Franchise agreement profit Margin, commission, and fee When the company satisfies On completion of the share income its obligation to arrange for provision of the relevant the services to be provided to service.
-Revenue is accrued the customer by the supplier monthly and paid within 10 (Bendigo Bank as franchisor). business days after the end of each month.
+Franchise agreement profit Includes Margin, commission, and fee income its obligation to arrange for the services to be provided to the customer by the supplier monthly and paid within 10 business days after the end of (Donaigo Dank ao nanonicor). each month.